Windfall (Rick Nelson album)

 Windfall is a 1974 country rock album by Rick Nelson and the Stone Canyon Band, Nelson's twenty-first solo studio album.

 The album debuted on the Billboard Top LPs & Tape chart in the issue dated February 23, 1974, and remained on the chart for four weeks, peaking at number 190.
-The singles from the album, "Windfall", debuted on the Cashbox Singles looking ahead chart on February 23, 1974, peaking at number 116 during a two-week chart stay.
-The song peaked at number 46 the adult contemporary charts, chart during a two-week stay.
-"One Night Stand", spent two weeks on the Hot Country Singles & Tracks charts, peaking at number 89.
-"Lifestream", spent three weeks on the Cashbox Singles looking ahead chart, peaking at number 105.
+The singles from the album debuted on the Cashbox Singles looking ahead chart on February 23, 1974, peaking at number 116 during a two-week stay.
+The song peaked at number 46 the adult contemporary chart during a two-week stay.
+"One Night Stand" spent two weeks on the Hot Country Singles & Tracks charts, peaking at number 89.
+"Lifestream" spent three weeks on the Cashbox Singles looking ahead chart, peaking at number 105.

-The album was released on compact disc by Beat Goes On on March 13, 2002 as tracks 11 through 20 on a pairing of two albums on one CD with tracks 1 through 10 consisting of Nelson's 1972 album, Garden Party.
+The album was released on compact disc by Beat Goes On on March 13, 2002, as tracks 11 through 20 on a pairing of two-albums-on-one CD with tracks 1 through 10 consisting of Nelson's 1972 album, Garden Party.
 Bear Family included also the album in the 2010 The Last Time Around box set.